mffiedler/svt-case-doc/cases/docker_reg_storage.md

 # systemctl restart atomic-openshift-master*
 ```

-Verify this by trigger a round build and then
+Verify this by triggering a round of builds and then

 ```sh
 # oc get pod --all-namespaces -o wide | grep "\-build"